nuitrcs/regex_workshop/part1.md

 * global (g): find ALL matches in the text, not just the first one
 * case insensitive (i): if this flag is "on", then "a" matches both "a" and "A"; otherwise, matches are case sensitive

-In our example, our regular expression is "Soviet Union".
+In our example, our regular expression is `Soviet Union`.
 This will look for exact matches to these characters.

 ### EXERCISE 1